jessicarush/javascript-notes/loading-async-defer.md

 <script src="js/setup_scripts.js" defer></script>
 ```

 The browser will begin parsing the HTML.
 When in reaches the `<script>` it will asynchronously go fetch the script while still parsing the HTML.
 It will continue to parse the HTML until it is completed, then execute the script.
-This behaviour is similar to placing the script at the end of the doc but way better.
+This behaviour is similar to placing the script at the end of the doc but better.

 Scripts marked `defer` are executed immediately after the `domInteractive` event, which happens after the HTML is loaded, parsed and the DOM tree is built.
 CSS and images at this point are still to be parsed and loaded.
 Once this is done, the browser will emit the `domComplete` event, and then `onLoad`.